kellypclarke-maker/chimera_v2c/reports/specialist_reports/README.md

 ### 4. Archive Raw (LLM Task)

 - After all per‑game canonical files and daily ledger updates are written successfully:
-  - Move the original raw report from `archive/raw/` into either:
+  - Move the original raw report from `reports/specialist_reports/raw/` into either:
-    - `archive/raw_processed/` (parsed successfully), or
+    - `reports/specialist_reports/archive/raw_processed/` (parsed successfully), or
-    - `archive/raw_unparsed/` (failed parsing, needs manual review).
+    - `reports/specialist_reports/archive/raw_unparsed/` (failed parsing, needs manual review).
 - Do **not** overwrite or delete raw files during normal operation; moving preserves a full audit trail.

 ## Data Integrity Rules

 - **Daily ledgers are canonical**:
   - Game‑level metrics, probabilities, and final scores must be read from and written to the per‑day files in `reports/daily_ledgers/`.
-  - Any legacy master ledger under `archive/specialist_performance/` is read‑only and used only for historical backfill.
+  - The legacy historical master `reports/specialist_performance/game_level_ml_master.csv` is read‑only and used only for historical backfill.
 - **Append‑only behavior**:
   - Never delete or rewrite existing rows in daily ledgers.
   - Only add new rows or fill blank cells in the appropriate model columns and `actual_outcome`.
 - **Canonical per‑game reports**:
   - Once written, per‑game canonical `.txt` files under `NBA/`, `NFL/`, `NHL/` should not be destroyed.
   - If a report is found to be a hallucination (game never played according to ESPN/official schedule):
-    - Prefer moving the file into `archive/raw_unparsed/` (or another clearly marked quarantine folder).
+    - Prefer moving the file into `reports/specialist_reports/archive/raw_unparsed/` (or another clearly marked quarantine folder).
     - Add a note in the relevant daily ledger row (if one exists) explaining the hallucination.
     - Only delete canonical files for hallucinated games when a human explicitly asks you to do so.
 - **No bulk regeneration**: